Free UPS Ground Shipping on orders over $299

 Parts Likely to Break or Lose During Installation

 When installing a Schlage deadbolt, you need to be careful with the individual parts to ensure you don’t break, damage, or even lose them.
 The parts you need to be careful with include the tailpiece, the lockset screw, lock cylinder, pins, and springs.
-Without all the Schlage deadbolt parts, your lock will not function reliably.
+Without all the parts of a deadbolt, your lock will not function reliably.

 Parts Likely to Wear Out After Heavy Use